-Yuasa received BA in Fine Arts from Musashino Art University in 2002, where he studied painting and printmaking.
+Yuasa received a BA in Fine Arts from Musashino Art University in 2002, where he studied painting and printmaking.
 He continued his study of printmaking in London, earning a MFA from the Royal College of Art in 2005.
 From MI-LAB to Musashino Art University, Yuasa has taught, lectured and led workshops throughout Europe and Asia.
 He has received numerous awards and scholarships, most recently, Grand Prize at the 2015 CWAJ 60th Anniversary Print Show.
 His work is actively exhibited in solo and group shows worldwide and resides in the permanent collections of prestigious institutions such as the Victoria & Albert Museum.
-We are pleased to prevent a selection of his gorgeous woodcut prints for sale here.

 "To create one's own world in any of the arts takes courage." - Georgia O'Keeffe